 “He participated and won in track and field events.
 He even took part in 100m and 200m sprints, as well as the 800m race.
 He was also in the long jump and triple jump team, not to mention the school soccer team,” says Agutu.

 “His main focus was however rugby.
-Ayimba was awarded the accolade of ‘Overall Best Athlete’ during his final year at Maseno School,” adds Agutu who is also credited with mentoring footballers Enoch Agwanda and Collins Omondi during their days at Koderobara High School in Rongo.
+Ayimba was awarded the accolade of ‘Overall Best Athlete’ during his final year at Maseno School,” adds Agutu who is also credited with mentoring Gor Mahia’s Enoch Agwanda and Collins Omondi of Posta Rangers — during their days at Koderobara High School in Rongo.

 When Ayimba completed his high school, he was already ripe for recruitment into the big clubs.

-Ayimba had a polished demeanour and was easy to read.
+Ayimba has a polished demeanour and is easy to read.

-He had the will and mettle to succeed against odds, traits he had built since his childhood days and later teenage years.
+He has the will, and mettle to succeed against odds, traits he has built since his childhood days and later teenage years.

 He received the all-important shot in the arm when Kenya Rugby Union (KRU) Chairman Richard Omwela reinstated him as coach to do what he loves and knows best.
 He did not disappoint as was evident in the Hong Kong and triumphant Singapore tours.